maalayat/ai-examples/kotlin-mcp/README.md

 ## Features

 - Implements a basic MCP server with a custom tool (`fetch-weather`)
+- Fetches real weather data for a given city using the Open-Meteo API
+- Uses geocoding to resolve city names to coordinates
 - Uses [io.modelcontextprotocol:kotlin-sdk](https://github.com/modelcontextprotocol/kotlin-sdk)
 - Built with Gradle and Kotlin JVM